lcherone/lxc-query/docs/operations.md

-Websocket upgrading to `/1.0/operations/<uuid>/websocket` can be done by calling [`lxc.containers.exec`](https://lcherone.github.io/lxc-query/containers/#exec) with `"wait-for-websocket": true` then using the operation id to directly initialise the websocket connection using the provided secret.
+Websocket upgrading to `/1.0/operations/<uuid>/websocket` can be done by calling [`lxc.containers.exec`](https://lcherone.github.io/lxc-query/containers/#exec) with `"wait-for-websocket": true` then using the operation id to directly initialise the websocket connection to the LXD server using the provided secret.

-You could still use `lxc.query()` if you really require it but you would need to proxy it through with something like express, for that it has not been added, as I do not want to add addtional dependencies.
+You could still use `lxc.query()` if you really require it but you would need to proxy it through with something like express, for that reason, it has not been added as I do not want to add additional dependencies for a single endpoint.